pingcap/docs/tidb-cloud/select-cluster-tier.md

 ### Serverless Tier special terms and conditions

 - Serverless Tier is currently in beta and does not have uptime SLA guarantee during beta phase.
 If you use Serverless Tier beta to store a commercial or production dataset, any potential risk associated with the use should be taken on your own, and PingCAP shall not be liable for any damage.
-- There are some features that Serverless Tier does not support or partially supports.
+- Some of TiDB Cloud features are partially supported or not supported on Serverless Tier.
 See [Serverless Tier Limitations](/tidb-cloud/serverless-tier-limitations.md) for details.

 ## Dedicated Tier